Candy Cane Games

 tick

-Use await tick() to await for the next physics step.
-You must use this in infinite while loops, otherwise the script will stall and be killed.
+Use await tick() to await the next physics step.
+Always use this in places like infinite while loops, otherwise the script will stall and be killed.

 ()